Thanks Marty, today I'm going to improvise jazz piano on a song inspired by Immanuel Kant.

 — Permalink

 This is Hairy Larry inviting you to enjoy Something Blue every Saturday night at ten.
-This week we’re featuring Tom La Meche, Steve Lawson, and NJHB.
-For more about the show visit the Something Blue website at sbblues.com.
+This week we’re featuring John Shepherd, Allan Holdsworth, and George Porter Jr. For more about the show visit the Something Blue website at sbblues.com.

 — Permalink